apache/drill/docs/dev/DevDocs.md

 ## Testing

-For information about how to do Integration and Unit Testing in Drill see [Testing.md](Testing.md).
+For information about how to do integration and unit testing in Drill see [Testing.md](Testing.md).

+## License Headers

+For more information about working with license headers see [LicenseHeaders.md](LicenseHeaders.md)